 2. WARM WATER: Water is compared to Torah.
 We ask that our home be a warm environment, conducive for understanding each other and the beauty of our Torah.

-1. Pour the warm water into a very large mixing bowl.
+Pour 4 1/2 CUPS warm water into a very large mixing bowl.

-3. Sprinkle yeast over the water and stir once.
-Cover the bowl with a large towel.
-Allow to stand about 10 minutes until bubbly and frothy.
+Allow to stand about 5 minutes until bubbly and frothy.

-Oil was used to anoint the king into serving as leader of the Jewish people.
+5. OIL was used to anoint the king of the Jewish people.
+It connotes nobility and honor.
 As you pour, say the name of each family member and think of their noble qualities.
-May they use them well to serve Hashem and k'lal Yisrael.

-7. Either in the bowl or on a clean flat surface, knead the dough until very smooth, adding small amounts of flour if the dough becomes sticky and oil if the mixture is dry.
+7. Stir until the dry ingredients are moistened.
+In the bowl or on a clean flat surface knead the dough about 5 minutes until smooth.
+Add a bit of oil if the dough is dry and flour if it is too wet.